 Tuesday, Apr.
 16, 2019

-Families will need to register as 4-H members and pay a fee of $50 if they are not already current members of 4H and select the "River Museum and Aquarium" club.
+New families will need to register as 4-H members by selecting "I need to setup a profile," and pay a fee of $50 if they are not already current members of 4H and select the "River Museum and Aquarium" club.
+Returning 4H members can select "I have a profile," and log-in.

 For more information, contact Jared McGovern at firstname.lastname@example.org or 563-557-9545 x215.